MahadevVasista/Mycode/Conference-Syllabus.md

 ## Outline for Conference Bot Framework Delivery

-1. Cognitive Services Overview
 1. Bot Framework Overview
   1. What a bot is and is not
   1. What types of bots people are making
   * The major components of the Bot Framework
   * Introductory knowledge of intelligent bots
   * What types of bot data there are
 3. User Experience:  Principles and Best Practices
   1. Getting the best user experience through thoughtful design
 4. Bot Framework Developer's Introduction – a hands-on lab
-  1. Toolbox
+  1. Toolbox - Go over prereqs
+  2. Build an simple bot with Bot Builder Node.js SDK
+    * Setup project in VSCode (and set up debugger)
+    * Get code from course website
+    * Test with emulator
+5. Cognitive services overview
+  * Overview
+  * Get Computer Vision API key
-  2. Build an intelligent bot with Bot Builder Node.js SDK
+6. Build an intelligent bot with Bot Builder Node.js SDK
-  3. Test the bot in VSCode (attached debugger) and command terminal
+    * Setup project in VSCode (and set up debugger)
+    * Get code from course website
+    * Update with Vision API key
+    * Test with emulator
 5. Azure part (follow along if you don't have an Azure subscription yet or try with free trial [here](https://azure.microsoft.com/en-us/free/))
   4. Deploying a bot
   5. Registering a bot